Th3HoopMan/small-magic-box/src/pages/reviews/returnal.md

 ## The Final Verdict

+PlayStation has once again done what many other publishers have struggled with for years.
+They have added another creative IP into their exclusive stable of quality franchises.
 Returnal is the first of its kind.
 A third person, over the shoulder, action/adventure shooter, mixed with a bullet-hell, rougelike.
 It’s an unexpected mutation of genres that turned out brilliantly.
 I know I may have sounded down on it at different points in this review, but in the end I came away feeling very satisfied.

 The core gameplay is where this game shines.
 I can easily forgive most of my issues with the game when I get one of the most polished combat systems I've ever gotten to play with.
 I wish I could wax poetic about it for several more paragraphs but it would be a waste of my time.
 To truly understand what I mean you'll need to play it for yourself.